 Fatigue, pain, and numbness in the:

 The doctor will ask about your symptoms and medical history.
 A physical exam will be done.
 The strength of your extremities and your bladder control will be evaluated.
-Weakness and loss of bladder are both signs of spinal stenosis, which is a narrowing of the spinal canal.
-It is important to follow the doctor's advice to make sure that spinal stenosis does not develop.
+Weakness and loss of bladder control are both signs of spinal stenosis, which is a narrowing of the spinal canal.
+It is important to follow the doctor's advice to make sure that

 Your bodily fluids may be tested.
 This can be done with blood tests.

 Images may be taken of your bodily structures.
 This can be done with:

 |Copyright © Nucleus Medical Media, Inc.